mozilla/release-services/README.rst

 Welcome to Release Services
 ===========================

-This repository contains various Mozilla *Release Engineering Services* used in our Continous Integration and Release Automation.
+This repository contains various Mozilla *Release Engineering and Management Services* used in our Continous Integration and Release Automation.

 :Documentation: https://docs.mozilla-releng.net